Healthdirect Free Australian health advice you can count on.

 What causes gingivitis?

-If you have an existing health condition, such as diabetes you are more likely to develop gingivitis.
+If you have a health condition, such as diabetes or an immune disorder, you may be more likely to develop gingivitis.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.